-To count toward meeting a goal, the DBE firm must be certified as of the deadline for submission of bids in each NAICS code applicable to the kind of work the firm will perform on the contract.
+To count toward DBE participation, the DBE firm must be certified in each NAICS code applicable to the kind of work the firm will perform on the contract.
 NAICS for each DBE can be found on the AZ UTRACS under the Firm Directory.
 General descriptions of all NAICS codes can be found at www.naics.com.